 It’s also a bonus if the auto-complete menu contains useful information such as the keyword’s description and the arguments needed.
 After you pick a keyword, the auto-complete function should also automatically populate the required fields such as argument names and argument default values.
 This function certainly saves you some time and speeds up your test development.

 When you indeed have to create a brand new keyword, choose a clear keyword name and descriptive arguments for your keyword.
 Most importantly, each keyword should have only one clear function.
 If a keyword cannot be further broken down into smaller keywords, we call that keyword “atomic”.

 On the other hand, if one keyword performs multiple unrelated functions, you’ll soon find yourselves violating the DRY rule above: duplicating a keyword to create your own flavor since the original keyword-only satisfies 70% of your requirements.
 If such a situation arises, spend a little more time splitting the big keyword into two or more “atomic” keywords.

 Atomic keywords offer higher reusability.
 And reusability is the key success factor that boosts your test development speed.
 Once you finish constructing a strong foundation of “atomic” keywords, it becomes easier to build complex Business-Level keywords later on (see the section below).

 For larger projects, we often advise our clients to divide the keyword library into three levels called “Low-Level”, “Middle-Level”, and “High-Level” keywords.
 Having different levels of abstraction is key in scaling up a KDT project.

-- High-Level Keywords are the business oriented keywords, like “create customer” or “rent car”.
+- High-Level Keywords are the business-oriented keywords, like “create a customer” or “rent car”.
 They hide UI interaction details like which screens to go through and which buttons to click.